Volunteering at the Joe Val Bluegrass Festival

 Workshop Monitor

-Working with a team of other volunteers, make sure that the artists arrive on time for their presentations, and help the artist if required.
-Keep the rooms clean and the chairs organized.
-Make sure the noise in the corridor is kept to a minimum.
-Check for proper wristbands.
+Works with a team of other volunteers to make sure that the artists arrive on time for their presentations and help the artist if required.
+Keeps the rooms clean and the chairs organized.
+Makes sure the noise in the corridor is kept to a minimum.
+Checks for proper wristbands.
 This is a good opportunity to interact with the artists and to sit in on some of the finest workshops available.

 Instrument Check-In Room

-Check instruments in and out of our secure instrument check room.
+Checks instruments in and out of our secure instrument check room.
 You will need to ensure that all instrument cases have an identification tag, are carefully stowed and that all users fill out a simple form.
-You will check instruments in and out, explain checkroom hours and policies and will need to treat everyone’s instrument with care.
+You will explain checkroom hours and policies and will need to treat everyone’s instrument with care.
 You can expect to be very busy at times and will need to deal with people who may be in a hurry.
 You will work in teams of two so that you always have back-up.
-The check-room will be free this year so no money handling will be involved.
+The check-room is a free service, so no money handling is involved.

 Floater